 Writing Workshop is a free service that provides appointments with experienced instructors who address individual students' questions about writing assignments and drafts.
-We provide special sessions for multilingual undergraduates.
+We provide special sessions for international and multilingual undergraduates.
 For more information read the Writing Workshop Guidelines (found on the Writing Workshop page).

 Peer Writing Consultations for Multilingual Writers

-Peer Writing Consultants with special training working with multilingual writers are now available at our Peer Writing Center in Angell Hall.
+Peer Writing Consultants with special training working with international and multilingual writers are now available at our Peer Writing Center in Angell Hall.
 Consultants marked with an asterisk (*) in the Sweetland Peer Writing Center WCOnline appointment system indicate they are multilingual specialists.
 For more information and to make an appointment visit our In-Person Writing Support page.

-Writing 120: College Writing for Multilingual Students is a course for multilingual students who feel most comfortable with academic writing in a language other than English.
+Writing 120: College Writing for Multilingual Students is a course for international and multilingual students who feel most comfortable with academic writing in a language other than English.
 The components of this course, which include regular one-to-one meetings with the instructor; regular class discussions; reading assignments; opportunities for oral presentations; and frequent writing assignments, are designed to help students develop written fluency and improve their command over the textual, rhetorical, and grammatical conventions of English that are common to a variety of academic disciplines.
 It is recommended that multilingual students enroll in this three-credit course before enrolling in a course that meets the First-Year Writing Requirement.

-Writing 240: Academic Communication for Multilingual Students is a course that helps multilingual students learn strategies for understanding US-style academic lectures and for creating their own lecture/presentations.
+Writing 240: Academic Communication for Multilingual Students is a course that helps international and multilingual students learn strategies for understanding US-style academic lectures and for creating their own lecture/presentations.
 Students analyze and produce key parts of lectures and presentations - openings, development and conclusions.
 Students also learn to participate in seminar-style classroom discussion by working together on projects and discussing what they produce.